Willard Van Orman Quine

 - Janssen-Lauret, Frederique, and Kemp, Gary, 2016, Quine and His Place in History, London: Palgrave Macmillan.

 - Kaplan, David, 1968, “Quantifying In”, Synthese, 19(1/2): 178–214.

 - –––, 1986, “Opacity”, in Hahn and Schilpp (eds.)
 1986, 229–289.

 - Kemp, Gary, 2006, Quine: A Guide for the Perplexed, New York: Continuum.

-- Putnam, Hilary, 1962, “The Analytic and the Synthetic”, in Herbert Feigl and Grover Maxwell (eds.), Minnesota Studies in the Philosophy of Science, III, pp. 358–97, Minneapolis: University of Minnesota Press.
-Reprinted in Putnam, Mind, Language and Reality Cambridge: University of Cambridge Press, pp. 33–69.
+- Putnam, Hilary, 1962, “The Analytic and the Synthetic”, Herbert Feigl and Grover Maxwell (eds.), Minnesota Studies in the Philosophy of Science (Volume III), Minneapolis: University of Minnesota Press, pp. 358–97; reprinted in H. Putnam, Mind, Language and Reality, Cambridge: University of Cambridge Press, pp. 33–69.

 - Strawson, P. F., 1959, Individuals, London: Methuen.

-I am grateful to Dagfinn Føllesdal and Andrew Lugg for their comments on earlier drafts of this entry.
+We are grateful to Dagfinn Føllesdal, Andrew Lugg, and Ed Zalta for their comments on earlier drafts of this entry.